-- 1.16.
+- 1.46.
 Ofgem reserves the option to disallow costs from the RAV for any of the totex expenditure if they do not relate to the regulated business or are demonstrably inefficient or wasteful.
-For the first two business plan cycles (BP1 and BP2), we have set a cap on disallowance of demonstrably inefficient or wasteful expenditure of 2.5% RAV per year.
-We will consider adjusting the value of the cap at the start of the second business plan cycle (BP2). - 1.17.
+For the first two business plan cycles (BP1 and BP2), we have set a cap on disallowance of demonstrably inefficient or wasteful expenditure of 2.5% RAV per year. - 1.47.
 We will specifically review all costs in relation to restructuring of a company's business or operations in relation to corporate transactions, including the associated redundancy costs to satisfy ourselves that these costs are efficient and will deliver future savings for the benefit of the consumer.